mgarciate/HACKFEVM2022/README.md

 # HACKFEVM2022
-A starter hardhat project for developing, deploying, and testing Solidity actors on the FEVM
+This project shows that is possible to have an Oracle running on the FEVM

 ## Links
 https://github.com/filecoin-project/FEVM-Hardhat-Kit